MultiSafepay/docs/content/api/orders/credit-card-direct.md

 ----------------
 `description` | string | required

 The description of the customer's order.
-This appears in your MultiSafepay dashboard and on the customer's bank statement (if supported by their bank).
+Also appears on the customer's bank statement (if supported by their bank).
 Format: Maximum 200 characters.

 ----------------